abhishek-kumar-code/Redfish_Public/Specification.md

 #### Model-oriented

 The Redfish model is built for managing systems.
-All resources are defined in OData Schema representation and translated to JSON Schema representation.
+All resources are defined in OData Schema representation and translated to JSON Schema and OpenAPI representations.
 OData is an industry standard that encapsulates best practices for RESTful services and provides interoperability across services of different types.
 JSON is being widely adopted in multiple disciplines and has a large number of tools and programming languages that accelerate development when adopting these approaches.

 #### Separation of protocol from data model